ngageoint/opensphere-plugin-analyze/README.md

-# Analyze Tools for GEOINT Viewer
+# Analyze Tools for OpenSphere

 This is a wrapper project that contains modified `plugin.mist.MISTPlugin` and `toolsmain.js` files (`toolsplugin.js` and `toolsmain.js`).
 The goal here is to produce a plugin that only